Alloy Artifacts |

 The overall length is 11.9 inches, and the finish is chrome plating with polished faces.

-Fig. 12 shows an early Fuller 9/16 combination wrench with recessed oval panels, marked with "*Fuller*" and "Chrome Vanadium" plus the fractional size forged into the front panel, with "Drop Forged" and "Japan" plus the KTC-Oval logo forged into the back panel.
+Fig. 10 shows a Fuller 13x15mm open-end wrench with raised oval panels, stamped with "Fuller" and the metric sizes on the front panel, with "Drop Forged" and "Japan" plus the KTC-Oval logo on the back panel.

 The back side of the shank also has a forged-in code "F2" visible at the left.